 1. Dizziness and Fainting

 One of the most common symptoms is dizziness or lightheadedness, which can result in fainting.
-When your BP drops suddenly, the brain does not receive enough oxygen and glucose, leading to dizziness and sometimes loss of consciousness.
+When your BP drops suddenly, the brain does not receive enough oxygen and glucose.
+This leads to dizziness and sometimes loss of consciousness.
 Fainting can be dangerous, especially if it occurs while driving, operating heavy machinery, or in other situations where a sudden loss of consciousness can result in injury or death.

 2. Weakness and Fatigue